kaykelins/elk-stack/README.md

 # elk-stack
-simple elasticsearch deploy in container
+simple elasticsearch logstash and kibana deploy in container environment for test.